Updated: Aug 21

 Enough people have asked me for book recommendations that I thought I'd answer in a way that's available to more fellow book-lovers!

-Here's just a few to start so as not to overwhelm.
-Books that are more in-depth on yoga specifically may follow in another list. :) (Feel free to let me know if you're looking for specific types of recommendations in the meantime.)
+Here's just a few of my personal favorite "game changer" books and authors that were pivotal for me, most of which I've read more than once as I get more from each read.
+Books that are more in-depth on yoga specifically may follow in another list. :) Feel free to let me know if you're looking for specific types of recommendations.

-Trance of Scarcity by Victoria Castle - One of my favorites as it was a game changer for me for reworking a scarcity mindset.
+Trance of Scarcity by Victoria Castle - Still a top fave that helped me understand and work with the scarcity mindset.
 I love that it includes practices to help take it from theoretical to practical.

-The Power of Now by Ekhart Tolle - Revolutionary book on the power of presence that although written in 1997, continues to bring me new 'a-ha' moments every time I read it.
+The Power of Now by Ekhart Tolle - Revolutionary book on the power of presence, which seems to be at the heart of many peace-cultivating traditions, philosophies, and practices.
+Though written in 1997, it continues to bring me new "a-ha" moments every time I read it.

-The Artist's Way by Julia Cameron - Become the artist of your own life with a 12-week course that is largely about daily practice and designed to reconnect you with yourself (was instrumental in helping me take a huge leap in my own life back in 2014).
+The Artist's Way by Julia Cameron - Become the artist of your own life with a 12-week course that is largely about daily practice and designed to reconnect you with yourself.
+This book was instrumental in helping me make big changes in my own life back in 2014 and I continue to utilize its tools.

 When the Body Says No: Exploring the Stress-Disease Connection by Gabor Maté - The body-mind connection between stress and disease with interesting case studies by a renowned physician.